-- 1. To identify the quarter 2 position of corporate risks across the Council and highlight any emerging issues and actions to be taken as outlined in Annex A. - 2.
-To ensure Cabinet receives the comments of the Audit Committee when considering the quarter 2 position.
+- 1. To ensure Cabinet identify the quarter 2 position of the corporate across the Council and the reference from following Audit Committee's consideration. - 2.
+To ensure effective oversight of the corporate risks and enable Cabinet to examine key emerging issues and actions to be taken as outlined in Annex A.